Young adventurers: Explore God's big world!

 The Read-Alouds this year are stellar.
 These books naturally lead to conversations – about faith, about character, about relationships.
 These books present worthy heroes who display courage and honesty, who work hard, who love their families, and who do the right thing.

 And there is a wonderful variety of fascinating nonfiction: two that take place in the ocean off the coast of Florida; a biography of Johnny Appleseed, born in New England in 1774.
-There is one book on nurses who served in Appalachia in the 192s, one about the overthrow of a tyrant in the Alps in 1291, one set in France during WWII, and one about the unexpected adventures of a very unusual pet.
+There is one book on nurses who served in Appalachia in the 1920s, and one set in France during WWII.

 Grade 1 Readers